 - There is no pre-compilation and related error checking for the files.

 - The initial page load will be slow.

 Creating a Setup Project

 In this method, you use Windows Installer and package your web applications so it is ready to deploy on the production server.
 Visual Studio allows you to build deployment packages.
 Let us test this on one of our existing project, say the data binding project.

 Open the project and take the following steps:

-Step (2) : Select Setup and Deployement, under Other Project Types.
+Step (2) : Select Setup and Deployment, under Other Project Types.
 Select Setup Wizard.

 Two files are created by the build process:

-You need to copy these files to the server and double-clicking the setup file will cause the content of the .msi file to be installed on the local machine.
+You need to copy these files to the server.
+Double-click the setup file to install the content of the .msi file on the local machine.